-Looking to make your Jewish holiday experience accessible and meaningful for everyone in your family?
-Browse and download free Jewish Holiday resources for kids with diverse learning needs, prepared by Gateways’ experienced special education teachers.
+Make your Jewish High Holiday experience accessible and meaningful for everyone in your family or classroom!
+Browse and download free High Holiday resources for children and teens with disabilities and diverse learning needs, prepared by Gateways’ experienced special education teachers.

 High Holiday Blessings

-Illustrating each word of the blessing with a symbol helps to make this blessing more accessible and understandable for pre-readers and students with disabilities.
-Students can use these downloadable printouts to follow along with the blessing, learn how to recite the blessing, and learn the blessing’s meaning.
+Illustrating each word of the blessing with a symbol makes it more accessible and understandable for pre-readers and those with disabilities and diverse learning needs.
+Use these downloadable blessing printouts to learn a blessing’s meaning, follow along, and recite the blessing.

 The blessings are written out here in three ways: large print Hebrew text, an English transliteration accompanied by Picture Communication Symbols®, and a simple English translation.